Ethics of cloning

-In bioethics, the ethics of cloning refers to a variety of ethical positions regarding the practice and possibilities of cloning, especially human cloning.
-While many of these views are religious in origin, some of the questions raised by cloning are faced by secular perspectives as well.
+In bioethics, the ethics of cloning concerns the ethical positions on the practice and possibilities of cloning, especially of humans.
+While many of these views are religious in origin, some of the questions raised are faced by secular perspectives as well.
 Perspectives on human cloning are theoretical, as human therapeutic and reproductive cloning are not commercially used; animals are currently cloned in laboratories and in livestock production.

 Advocates support the development of therapeutic cloning in order to generate tissues and whole organs to treat patients who otherwise cannot obtain transplants, to avoid the need for immunosuppressive drugs, and to stave off the effects of aging.
 Advocates for reproductive cloning believe that parents who cannot otherwise procreate should have access to technology.

 Opponents of cloning have concerns that technology is not yet developed enough to be safe, and that it could be prone to abuse, either in the form of clones raised as slaves, or leading to the generation of humans from whom organs and tissues would be harvested.
 Opponents have also raised concerns about how cloned individuals could integrate with families and with society at large.

-Religious groups are divided, with some opposing the technology as usurping God's place and, to the extent embryo are used, destroying a human life; others support therapeutic cloning's potential life-saving benefits.
+Religious groups are divided, with some opposing the technology as usurping God's place and, to the extent embryos are used, destroying a human life; others support therapeutic cloning's potential life-saving benefits.

 Cloning of animals is opposed by animal-groups due to the number of cloned animals that suffer from malformations before they die, and while meat of cloned animals has been approved by the US FDA, its use is opposed by some other groups concerned about food safety.